A comprehensive guide for the 6 Stages of the Dental Patient Journey and Their Applications by pH Marketing.

 Using the “customer journey” concept provides three significant benefits:

 - It allows you to focus all of your business efforts on the customers.

-- It allows you to have relevant conversations with your customers.
+- Allows you to have relevant conversations with your customers.

 - It helps improve the customer experience through each step of the buying stages.